 In terms of its composition, as can be seen in Table 1, hummus contains a large amount of fat, mostly unsaturated.
 As this type of fat can oxidise very easily, the lemon juice in its composition slows down this process, thus extending the shelf life of the product somewhat.

-At BTSA we are aware of the problems that the food industry has associated with the preservation and shelf life of this type of products that are so susceptible to oxidation and, therefore, to the loss of their initial organoleptic characteristics.
+At BTSA we are aware of the problems that the food industry has associated with the preservation and shelf life of this type of products that are so susceptible to oxidation due to its high fat content.
 For this reason, the company develops 100% natural antioxidant solutions to further extend the shelf life of foods.

 TOCOBIOL® is a natural antioxidant made from the distillation of a single raw material: Non-GMO soybean oil.
 It naturally contains tocopherols, sterols, squalene and monoglycerides, which provide its unique antioxidant and dispersing properties.